martinling/rust-inplace-sketch/README.md

 ## Summary

-A new `inplace` keyword denotes a value that will be initialized in place at its final location, rather than constructed on the stack and copied into place.
+A new `inplace` keyword denotes a value or type that will be initialized in place at a location.

 It can be used as both an expression modifier and as a type modifier: